thebinarysearchtree/art-project/README.md

 # Art Project
 This repository can be used to explore the example components or as a template for creating a new project.
+Follow the instructions below to install and run the project.
+Make sure that you have git and node.js installed.

 ```
 git clone https://github.com/thebinarysearchtree/art-project.git art-project